somasundaramsekar/quick-sqoop/README.md

       --last-value 1
 the above command will import all the rows after the specified `--last-value` of 1 from the `--check-column` id

+**lastmodified**

-**lastmodified**: is used for mutable tables, it imports all rows whose timestamp column specified with `--check-column`, date or time values if greater than the value specified with the `--last-value` option
+Is used for mutable tables, it imports all rows whose timestamp column specified with `--check-column`, date or time values if greater than the value specified with the `--last-value` option
 The command runs two jobs, one to import all the matching rows into a temp location and second to merge the values imported with the current values

     sqoop import \